Getting Started With LoanPro

 5.1.
 LoanPro’s Application Tool – Within LoanPro we have developed a small Loan Application tool, which allows you to build a basic Loan Application that your customers will then fill out.
 After it has been submitted, it will create a loan in LoanPro under an 'Application – Pending' status.
 At this point, your agents would review the application, either reject or accept it, and finish the underwriting process in LoanPro.

-This simple tool is admittedly not not as robust as most software specifically built for loan origination; again, origination is not our focus.
+This simple tool is admittedly not as robust as most software specifically built for loan origination; again, origination is not our focus.
 If you prefer to use an origination tool, you can integrate it with LoanPro via our API (see below).

 If you opt for our tool, you should be aware of some limitations: